dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      The second return value is ``#t`` if the read terminated with *element*, or ``#f`` if the read terminated by reaching the end of the stream’s source.
-The “boundary” element is consumed, that is, the stream is left positioned after *element*.
+The "boundary" element is consumed, that is, the stream is left positioned after *element*.

      The ``read-to`` function determines whether the element occurred by